‘Bold And The Beautiful’ Spoilers For Friday, May 11: Steffy Begs Liam, Ridge Confronts Schemer Bill

 Bold and the Beautiful spoilers for Friday, May 11 reveal that Steffy (Jacqueline MacInnes Wood) will put her pride in her pocket and once again beg Liam (Scott Clifton) for the sake of her and her child.
 Her father remains on the warpath and will confront Bill (Don Diamont) about his suspicions.
 Will Steffy be able to change Liam’s mind?
 Will Ridge (Thorsten Kaye) get Bill to confess his wrongdoings, or will he just incite more trouble?

 Bold and the Beautiful spoilers, via She Knows Soaps, state that Ridge suspects that Bill is the culprit behind Liam and Steffy’s breakup.
-He knows better than anyone what Bill is capable of, after all this is the man who tried to kill him in a helicopter “accident,” and he know that Bill wouldn’t blink twice before sabotaging his son and Steffy’s marriage.
+He knows better than anyone what Bill is capable of, after all this is the man who tried to kill him in a helicopter “accident,” and he knows that Bill wouldn’t blink twice before sabotaging his son and Steffy’s marriage.
 B&B fans will remember that when Liam ended any notion of them getting back together, Steffy ran to her father for support.
 Ridge asked her what had happened.
 She told him that the only conduct she was guilty of was hugging Bill.
-However, Bold and the Beautiful spoilers for Friday, May 11 Ridge has already figured out that Bill may be behind Liam’s sudden change of heart.
+However, Bold and the Beautiful spoilers for Friday, May 11 state Ridge has already figured out that Bill may be behind Liam’s sudden change of heart.

 “Of course he’s upset!
 Stop hugging his father!
 What are you doing?”